diskrotrepo/music/Readme.md

 ## diskrot fork of DiffRhythm

 This fork is focused on the specific needs for the diskrot community.
 The original repo is here: https://github.com/ASLP-lab/DiffRhythm and when it makes sense improves from that repo will be ported into this repo.
+Information about running this fork can be found in the wiki.

 ## License & Disclaimer